 As in the first season of the Netflix original series “The Crown,” Season Two uses classical music at key moments to heighten the drama, while also deftly mixing in 1950s pop songs and the original score by Rupert Gregson-Williams and Lorne Balfe.

 Some quintessentially royal musical staples are back.
 Handel’s coronation anthem Zadok the Priest, returns, having appeared in Season One during Queen Elizabeth II’s coronation.
-This time it’s played as Elizabeth, some 10 years older, is having a haircut that Prince Philip later criticizes as matronly.
+This time it’s played as Elizabeth, some 10 years older, is getting a haircut that Prince Philip later criticizes as matronly.
 She goes on to make a speech at a Jaguar factory, and comes under attack by an outspoken journalist for being tone-deaf and out of touch with the public.
 Handel’s ceremonial refrains of “God Save the Queen” seem to reinforce her old-fashioned sensibilities.

 Episode Seven, “Matrimonium,” stands as the most music-rich chapter of Season Two, not only for its use of songs by Ronnie Hilton, the Puppini Sisters and the Solitaires, but also for its modern classical scores.
 The third movement of Gorecki’s Third Symphony, (the “Symphony of Sorrowful Songs”) is curiously played as Margaret’s beau, Tony Armstrong-Jones, conducts one of his risqué photo shoots.
 We hear the classic 1991 recording by David Zinman, Dawn Upshaw and the London Sinfonietta.